L-36.com

 unless otherwise noted, waves 1 foot or less.

-Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - High pressure will prevail today, then an arctic cold front will sweep through Sunday.
-Dry high pressure will then rebuild into the region.
+Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - High pressure will extend across the area tonight.
+A cold front will push offshore Thursday evening with high pressure returning for the end of the week.

 7 Day Forecast for Marine Location Near North Charleston, SC